Fondue for two

 Safety tip: Use methylated spirits or fondue fire gel in the burner.
 Make sure you don’t overfill it and put it on the stand base and on a safe clear surface that would contain a potential leak.
 Never blow on a flaming leak to extinguish it (this is how a table could catch on fire), just let it reduce or put the burner lid on when you are done.

 * For a chocolate fondue, it is better to use a smaller set, which is usually ceramic and heated with tea light candles.
-For a cheese fondue, you can use a ceramic, cast iron or non-stick pot set with tea light candles.
-Check out also Aussie Alps Cheese Fondue recipe.
+For cheese fondue, you can use a ceramic, cast iron or non-stick pot set with tea light candles.
+Check out also Aussie Alps Cheese Fondue and Nutty chocolate fondue recipes.

 Broth (to go into a standard fondue pot)